 Contact your FLSmidth representative for an ROI calculation tailored to your facility.
 Most plants show a return on investment within less than three years.

 Read about how the FLSmidth Cross-Bar cooler is performing at Capitol Aggregates in San Antonio, Texas, and Arabian Cement Company in Ramliya, Egypt.

-Five fundamental features
+Four fundamental features

 The following design features lay the foundation for the cement cooler’s superior performance: